thorlindberg/thesis/dissertation/4-2 background-material.md

 {"fig":"informationflow","caption":"Flow of information from the initial request sent from application to backend, to a response from the data validation backend (GitLab)."}

-The implication of this system architecture is that while software design necessitates strict data structure requirements, it is not the company developing the software that decides how its data is structured.
-The client maintains full control of their user and product data, and as such the developers must negotiate data structures with the client to avoid crashes.
-At the application level the software must guard against errors by only casting responses that conform to their expected data structures.
-The current approach of validating data through CI/CD before receiving it lessens the burden on the developers, but it is not infallable as it is not evident why a received data structure is different than expected.
-This situation directly inspired me to investigate how the current data structures could be re-formatted with a new syntax, to explicitly specify the intent of the data.

 {"break":true}

 {"sub":"Validation process and type declarations"}